Maybe you got hit in the teeth during a flag football game and broke a tooth.

 Inlays repair damage contained within the cusp (outer edges), where onlays are generally larger and extend beyond the cusp.
 Inlays and onlays are more conservative in nature than crowns, because they don’t require any removal of healthy tooth structure to place.
 Inlays and onlays can strengthen and reinforce your natural tooth so it will last as long as possible.

 If you’re suffering from tooth pain, you may have an infected tooth and might require a root canal.
-In most cases, we will refer you to a trusted endodontist, or root canal specialist in Austin.
+In most cases, we will refer you to a trusted endodontist (root canal specialist) in Austin.
 You can rest assured all of our referral partners uphold our high standards for clinical excellence and compassionate care.
 Don’t worry; you’re in the best hands with our team at Hedgecock Dental.
 Your Austin dentist will go in and remove the infection, sterilize and fill the chamber to prevent further infection, and seal the tooth with a crown.
-Viola!
+Voila!
 Now that wasn’t so bad, was it?

 If your mouth has been devastated by a traumatic injury or severe gum disease, and you’ve lost all hope in ever having a healthy, beautiful smile again, we would love to be the team to help you.
 We will sit down in a comprehensive consultation and discuss your treatment options, goals, budget and ideal timeline to create a personalized treatment plan to get your mouth back on track.

 Your full mouth reconstruction may include (but is not limited to) restorations such as crowns or veneers, implants, periodontal treatment, and dentures.